 Have the child grab a skittle blind (no peeking!).
 Let them eat the skittle.
 If there are allergies they can hold it with their palm closed.
 Then, try to guess the color!
 If you guess correctly, child picks the song.
 Otherwise, it’s the color selected.

 Now, don’t mind my picture below!
 I freeze dry my Skittles, so it’s all I had on hand.
-Did you know you can freeze dry at home(affiliate link)?
+Did you know you can freeze dry at home?
 I don’t usually do candy, but it is a fun treat!
 If you want all the details on that crazy part of my life, I do have a tiny blog for my freeze drying adventures you can check out as well. 🙂

 13. I’m Seeing Green!

 Bring in a baking sheet or a sensory bin filled with an assortment of green items.
 Then, assign a song title to each of your green objects.
 You can either hide the objects around the room or simply let the children pick one from the tray.
 Sing the matching song!
+Head over to this fun I’m Seeing Green lesson plan with lots of ideas for using this tray of objects activity in singing time!

 14. Lucky Charms Ways to Sing Review Game for St Patrick’s Day